Organizing Your Personal Documents – Can you go without it?

 - Property deeds and surveys

-When planning the purchase of a personal document container also consider that it should protect your personal documents from floods and water damage and where in your home you’ll place your container to store your personal documents in the event of a flood or water damage.
+When planning the purchase of a personal document container also consider that it should protect your personal documents from flood and water damage and where in your home you’ll place your container safely.

 Where can you find them?